-Condition: Material audit adjustments were identified that resulted in significant changes to the Authority's financial statements.
-These adjustments were reviewed and approved by management and properly reflected in the financial statements.
+Condition: A material audit adjustment was identified that resulted in significant changes to the Authority's financial statements.
+This adjustment was reviewed and approved by management and properly reflected in the financial statements.

 Context: The inability to detect material misstatements in the financial statements increases the likelihood that the financial statements would not be fairly presented.